scflode/dev-proxy/docs/05_databases.md

 can be used especially for PostgreSQL database server (as those are not HTTP but only TCP).

-The project setup looks like the following:
+The project setup looks like the following (for completeness the main service is included as well):

 ```
 version: "3.7"